Luis Abinader: 2016 presidential election

 Abinader was the presidential candidate of the Dominican Humanist Party and the Modern Revolutionary Party for the past general elections on 15 May 2016.

 Abinader was, along with Soraya Aquino, one of the two presidential candidates in 2016 who had not been born during the dictatorship of Rafael Trujillo (1930-1961).
 Giuliani Partners, specifically Rudy Giuliani and John Huvane, advised Abinader in the campaign as security consultants.

 2020 presidential election

 Abinader successfully ran for President in the 2020 election.
 Rudy Giuliani and John Huvane once again advised Abinader in the campaign as security consultants.

+2024 presidential election

+In August 2023, he announced his intention to seek presidential re-election, and in the May 19, 2024, election, he was re-elected with 57% of the votes for the 2024-2028 term.
+His two closest competitors were Leonel Fernández of the People's Force party, and Abel Martínez of the Dominican Liberation Party.
+They received 29% and 10% of the votes, respectively, in that election.

 Suspicions of tax evasion

 In October 2021, Abinader was named in the Pandora Papers leak.
+Prior becoming President, he filed a public declaration of assets stating that he had a net worth of 76 million US dollars.

 The investigation by the International Consortium of Investigative Journalists (ICIJ) found that Abinader "is linked to two Panamanian companies" (both created before Abinader became president of the country).